 Runners are always concerned about how long they will be able to continue running.
 Runners can’t imagine not running.
 Running has long been a source of enjoyment and physical exercise for many.
 In the back of your mind, many of you wonder if running is causing damage or arthritis of the knee.

-Arthritis, by definition is loss of cartilage in the knee.
+Arthritis, by definition, is a loss of cartilage in the knee.
 Arthritis can be caused by:

 - genetic predisposition (#1 cause)